tdt/tdt-UI/README.md

 ### Configuration

-Before starting to use the UI, you will need to copy settings.example.json (in the config folder) and name it settings.json.
+Before starting to use the UI, you will need to copy index.example.json (in the public folder) and name it index.json.
+HOSTNAME and STARTPATH variables still need to be set in index.php.